Sister Nancy’s iconic song “Bam Bam” has been sampled over 80 times. Most recently, Kanye West used it on “Famous” and JAY-Z sampled it on “BAM.”

 It started in 2016 when Kanye West sampled her iconic song “Bam Bam” on the Rihanna-featured “Famous.”
 It continued last summer when JAY-Z sampled the same track on his Damian Marley-featured single “BAM.”.

-NME recently sat down with Nancy to talk about the song’s impact.
+NME recently sat down with Sister Nancy to talk about the song’s impact.
 She revealed a number of interesting tidbits.
-One was the fact that Nancy had a poor contract and didn’t receive royalties from the album for years.
+One was the fact that Nancy had a poor contract and didn’t receive royalties from One, Two — the album that featured “Bam Bam” — for years.
 In fact, there was a time where she moved to New Jersey and worked at a bank.

 When asked about her royalty situation now, she said: